GeniusPilot2016/NeoBleeper/docs/TROUBLESHOOTING.md

 ## 2. System Speaker Detection & Compatibility

 NeoBleeper includes detection logic to check whether your system has a standard PC speaker output.
-If your hardware does not support it, or the output is non-standard, you may see warning messages or limited options.
+If your hardware does not support it, or the output is non-standard, you may see warning messages or limited options in the settings dialog.

 ### Example Warning (Image 1):

 ![image1](https://github.com/user-attachments/assets/a419367f-39ab-44c5-8d66-036f031b3dd3)

 > **Explanation:**
 > Your computer's motherboard either does not have a system speaker output, or the output is non-standard.
-In this case, NeoBleeper will switch to using your regular sound device (like speakers or headphones) to generate beeps.
+In this case, NeoBleeper will switch to using your regular sound device (like speakers or headphones).

 ### Settings Dialogs (Images 2 and 3):